Buick LeSabre

 The Buick LeSabre is a full-size car made by the division Buick of General Motors from 1959 until 2005.
 Prior to 1959, this position had been retained by the full-size Buick Special model (1936–58).
-The "LeSabre", which is French for "the sabre", was Buick's mid-level full-size sedan above the Special but below the Electra during the 1960s then remained in its market position when the Electra was replaced with the Park Avenue.
+The "LeSabre", which is French for "the sabre", was Buick's entry-level full-size car throughout all eight of its generations.
 The LeSabre was available as a 2-door convertible, sedan or hardtop, a 4-door sedan or hardtop and station wagon throughout its production.